Cash shone as a solo artist and songwriter, but some of his best work was with other musicians.

 By the mid 1980s, Cash’s new recordings weren’t selling as well as they once had, though he still toured successfully.
 But he brought new life to his career with yet another collaboration, this time with three country stars who shared his outlaw image: Willie Nelson, Kris Kristofferson, and Waylon Jennings.
 The four dubbed themselves The Highwaymen and released three top-charting albums.
 Their first single, “Highwayman,” was a smash hit with 20 weeks on the U.S. country charts, topping out at No. 1.

 By the time Johnny Cash died in 2003, he had officially attained legendary status, thanks both to his solo work and his recordings with other greats.
-Today, on what would have been his 80th birthday, we salute the enduring power of his music.
+Today, we salute the enduring power of his music.